The EU Maritime Profile – the maritime cluster in the EU

 For fishing vessels length is a key parameter used as a threshold in the scope of fishing vessel safety legislation.
 Smaller fishing vessels (below 15m of length overall – LOA) are the vast majority of the fleet.
 In more details:

-• the larger proportion (91%) is below 15 m in LOA.
+- the larger proportion (91%) is below 15 m in LOA.

-• 6% measure LOA between 15 m and 24 m in length (under the scope of Directive 2009/18/EC);
+- 6% measure LOA between 15 m and 24 m in length (under the scope of Directive 2009/18/EC);

-• 3% measure 24 metres or more in LOA (under the scope of the Directives 97/70/EC and 2009/18/EC);
+- 3% measure 24 metres or more in LOA (under the scope of the Directives 97/70/EC and 2009/18/EC);

-A more detailed analysis of the typology of vessels by length shows that, for those Member States with a significant fishing fleet (over 6,000 vessels), most of their fleet is composed of vessels below 15 metres
+A more detailed analysis of the typology of vessels by length shows that, for those Member States with a significant fishing fleet (over 6,000 vessels), most of their fleet is composed of vessels below 15 metres.

 This means the fleet covered under the relevant EU Directives is relatively small in terms of the number of vessels, but it covers the largest 10%.
 The smaller ships, typically owned by self-employed people using traditional techniques, are out of the scope of EU legislation.
-Many fishing boats are essentially family businesses, and that their owners are entirely economically dependent on the income they generate, there can sometimes be a need to fish overlooking possible safety implications.
+Many fishing boats are essentially family businesses, and as their owners are entirely economically dependent on the income they generate, there can sometimes be a need to fish overlooking possible safety implications.

 Ownership and age

-It should be noted however, that almost two thirds of all ships belonging to owners or companies based in the EU fly an EU Member State flag
+It should be noted however, that almost two thirds of all ships belonging to owners or companies based in the EU fly an EU Member State flag.

 The ratio drops when gross tonnage is taken into account, showing that larger ships owned by EU businesses or individuals are more likely to be registered in a non-EU country: